 8) There will be 2 winning positions for each group.
-If the number of registrants for any group is less than 6, ONLY one winning position will be awarded.
+If the number of registrants for the group is less than 6, ONLY one winning position will be awarded for that group.

 10) Participants must be registered Convention attendees, and are responsible for hotel accommodation, food, transportation and all other related expenses.

 11) Participants have NO right to object, reject, or decline the judges’ ruling; Judges’ ruling will be final, but if participants have any concern they should address it to the head of the Judging Committee or the organizers.

 12) Participants must agree to the terms and conditions.

 If you have any questions or concerns please send an e-mail to the organizers at Recite@icna.us